wp-plugins/flexytalk-widget/readme.txt

 * **Full translation and localization:** You may customize and translate every text displayed on the chatbox   [read more](http://www.flexytalk.com/changing-the-texts-in-your-flexytalk-chat-widget/)
 * **Automatic online / offline status**: Set your status directly on your IM app and choose if you want to be online when your status is away or busy
 * **Custom online / offline images**: If you dont want to use the default chatbar, you can set your own images [read more](http://www.flexytalk.com/custom-onlineoffline-image-instead-default-chat-bar/)
 * **Customize mobile behavior:** FlexyTalk detects when the visitor is on a mobile device and optimizes its behavior.
-Several options to customize[read more](http://www.flexytalk.com/chat-bar-behaviour-mobile/)
+Several options to customize [read more](http://www.flexytalk.com/chat-bar-behaviour-mobile/)

-* **Customize mobile behavior:** FlexyTalk detects when the visitor is on a mobile device and optimizes its behavior.
-Several options to customize[read more](http://www.flexytalk.com/chat-bar-behaviour-mobile/)
-* **Jabber compatible***: Use your current Jabber IM account
+* **Jabber compatible**: Use your current Jabber IM account